This post contains affiliate links. Learn More

 Preparing the Soil for Growing Beets

-Beets grow best in loamy, acid type soil with a pH level of 6.0 to 7.5.
+Beets grow best in loamy, acidic soil with a pH level of 6.0 to 7.5.

 Pick a Time for Harvest

-This easy to grow vegetable has more leniency with harvest planning.
-If you want to harvest beets in the spring season, then plant your seedlings between March to mid-May.
+This easy-to-grow vegetable has more leniency with harvest planning.
+If you want to harvest beets in the spring season, then plant your seedlings between March and mid-May.
+I like them to be about the size of a golf ball for the best flavor.

-If you’re looking for a fall harvest to have fresh beets during the holiday season you’ll want to plan your seeds 8-10 before the first expected frost date.
+If you’re looking to harvest fresh beets for the holiday season, you’ll want to plant your seeds 8-10 weeks before the first expected frost date.
+You will harvest a bunch of beets with each of the beet roots you pull up out of the ground.

 Those beets in the photo are destined for turning into Pickled Beets.
 That’s a Rutabaga in the harvest bucket with the small beets.

-The beet greens have been cut and will be blanched and frozen to eat during winter.
+The beet greens have been cut and will be blanched and frozen for winter use.

 Harvesting Beets